 Laurel Park fireworks

-When: Gates open at noon, activities all day, fireworks at dark
+When: Gates open at 9 a.m.
+Wednesday, and fireworks start at dusk

 Where: Laurel Park, 3100 Old Cleveland Highway, Gainesville